tenforce/ember-mu-application-generator/README.md

   - string-set
     - Array of strings.
   - datetime
     - Uses the format YYYY.
 MM.
 DD.
-HH:mm:ss
+HH:mm
   - g-year
     - converting it to a string
   - gemoetry